Haldane's rule: Hypotheses

 Data from multiple phylogenetic groups support a combination of dominance and faster X-chromosome theories.
 However, it has recently been argued that dominance theory can not explain Haldane's rule in marsupials since both sexes experience the same incompatibilities due to paternal X-inactivation in females.

 The dominance hypothesis is the core of the composite theory, and X-linked recessive/dominance effects have been demonstrated in many cases to cause hybrid incompatibilities.
 There is also supporting evidence for the faster male and meiotic drive hypotheses.
 For example, a significant reduction of male-driven gene flow is observed in Asian elephants, suggesting faster evolution of male traits.

 Although the rule was initially stated in context of diploid organisms with chromosomal sex determination, it has recently been argued that it can be extended to certain species lacking chromosomal sex determination, such as haplodiploids and hermaphrodites.

 Exceptions

 In some instances, the homogametic sex turns out to be inviable while the heterogametic sex is viable and fertile.
-This is seen in Drosophila fruit flies.
+This is seen in some Drosophila fruit flies.